miRackModular/ImpromptuModular/README.md

 * **RUN MODE**: Used to set the run mode of the selected sequence when in SEQ mode, or of the song (selected track) when in SONG mode.
 The modes are: FWD (forward), REV (reverse), PPG (ping-pong, also called forward-reverse), PEN (pendulum, like PPG but the first and last steps are not played twice), BRN (Brownian random), RND (random), TKA (use the step/phrase run positions of track A).
 The TKA mode can be used to ensure chord notes are randomized together across tracks.
 The TKA mode reverts to FWD in track A, since it is undefined.

 * **CV2**: These secondary CV outputs can be used for accents, velocities or any other auxiliary control voltage.
+CV2 is a 0V to 10V control voltage by defaut, but by checking the Bipolar option in the right-click menu (*New in version 0.6.14*), they can be -5V to 5V outputs.
 Three modes are available in the right click menu:
-    * 0-10V: direct control of the CV2 output voltages, with 0.05V resolution;
+    * Volts: direct control of the CV2 output voltages, with 0.05V resolution;
-    * 0-127: midi-like numbered levels, mapped to 0-10V on the CV2 outputs;
+    * 0-127: midi-like numbered levels, mapped to 0V to 10V or -5V to 5V on the CV2 outputs;
-    * 0-127semitone: same as 0-127 but rescales the CV2 outputs to semitones.
-The mapping is as follows: `0 = C4 = 0V; 1 = C4# = 0.08V; 2 = D4 = 0.17V; ...
-120 = 10V`.
-Values from 121 to 127 are clamped to 10V.
+    * Notes: same as 0-127 but rescales the CV2 outputs to semitones.

 * **CV IN and CV2 IN**: These inputs can be used for programming the sequencer from external sources.
 The CV2 IN inputs are located in the expansion panel (see right click menu).
 When a trigger is sent to the WRITE input, the states of the inputs is written into the sequencer at the current step/sequence.
 Unconnected inputs are ignored.
 When planning a project, all sequences that are to hold chords must have the same sequence numbers across all tracks.
 AUTOSTEP automatically moves to the next step in the sequence when a write occurs. *New in upcoming 0.6.14*: the TRACK CV input has been extended to allow ALL tracks to be selected, and unless all tracks are selected, writing via CV inputs is now only done in the currently selected track.
 A button located in the expansion panel allows the writing of CV IN only, CV2 IN only, or both.